Sosúa: The bay and beach

 Recently, naturally occurring beach replenishment has created a new beach just north of Sosúa Bay, depositing sand where there were previously only sheer rock cliffs.
 The beach is called Playa Alicia.

-There are several other beaches, Sosua Beach, which is a crescent-shaped bay protected by coral formations.
+There are several other beaches, Sosúa Beach, which is a crescent-shaped bay protected by coral formations.
 Sosúa's other beaches are Waterfront (Playa Alicia), Paradise beach (actually shifts on and off every several months), Playa Imbert and Playa Chiquita.
 Waterfront beach is just years old, created after a storm around 2002.

 Sex tourism

 Resort building in Sosúa, Dominican Republic.

 Sosua became a popular tourist destination with the rise of the tourism industry in the Puerto Plata area during the 1980s.
 In the late 1990s and 2000s Sosúa also became a favorite destination of sex tourists from Europe and North America.
 Starting in the late 2000s there was an effort to crack down on this industry, which caused a decline.

-Sosua remains a destination for sex tourism, though with a poorer clientele.
+Sosúa remains a destination for sex tourism, though with a poorer clientele.
 Local women turn to prostitution as the town has fewer economic opportunities compared to larger cities of the country.
 Haitian migrants also take part in the sex tourism business, with many of the prostitutes in some areas being of Haitian descent.
 At sex tourism sites the lighter Dominicans are favored over darker Haitians, who are forced to work in the streets or local bars rather than the more lucrative up-scale areas.